crane-strategy/BEPI/README.md

 (4) Consistency across voting jurisidictions

-# Guiding Principles: The Star-Kiss Model
+# Guiding Principles: The STAARQIS Model

-The STAARQIS ("Star-Kiss") Model is a set of bipartisan guiding principles to modernize local, state, and federal election policies.
+ Set of bipartisan guiding principles to guide the modernization of local, state, and federal election policies.

 **Safe**: People voting and people counting ballots should feel safe and free from intimidation;